kyrylo0605/wordpress/wp-content/plugins/so-widgets-bundle/readme.txt

 3. An example of the button widget.

 == Changelog ==

+= 1.18.2 - 27 April 2021 =
+* SiteOrigin Widget Block: Ensured icons are enqueued.
+* Slider: Only apply foreground height if a background image is set.

 = 1.18.1 - 20 April 2021 =
 * Reverted Less `3.1.0` update to restore compatibility for PHP versions below `7.1`.